Finding the Best Places to Retire Since 2006!

 The Oregon Area Agency on Aging has an office in Brookings and provides assistance with housing, employment, nutrition and more.
 The Chetco Activity Center receives rave reviews and serves daily congregate meals ($6 for people age 60+).
 It also has a variety of activities, including exercise classes, driving classes, computer classes and card games.

 Summer temperatures are in the 50s, 60s and 70s, and winter temperatures are in the 40s and 50s.
-Nearly 80 inches of rain fall each year on average.
-Snow is rare, but summer fog is common.
+Nearly 80 inches of rain fall each year on average, and fog is common.
+Snow is rare.
 The sun shines 190 days of the year.

 Recommended as a Retirement Spot?
 Yes | Is Oregon Tax-Friendly for Retirement?
 No

 Brookings oozes seaside charm and has a gorgeous setting, plenty of outdoor recreation and a relatively mild climate for the Oregon coast.
 It is worth a look at retirement time.

 Oregon became a territory in 1846, but its request to become a state was bogged down by Congress and the free versus slave state debate.
 Southern politicians finally allowed Oregon to enter the Union as a free state on February 14, 1859.

 Although the 42nd parallel marks its southern border, water delineates most of the Beaver State's boundaries.
 The Columbia River separates Washington from Oregon on the north.
 The Snake River helps form the state's eastern border with Idaho.
 The Pacific Ocean is on its western edge.

 Oregon is one of the country's most geographically diverse states and is characterized by volcanoes, dense forests, high deserts, and abundant bodies of water.
 For its latitude, its climate is mild.
 Mount Hood, at 11,249 feet, is the state's highest point.
 Crater Lake, the center of the state's only national park, is the deepest lake in the United States.